-- › HOV lanes increase the efficiency of the transport network by increasing person throughput and vehicle speed while reducing total travel time and the number of vehicles travelling along relevant network corridors. - > The reallocation of lane use encourages behavioural change; promoting ride-sharing and increased public transport patronage in response to the reduction in general purpose vehicle lane capacity. - It is broadly recognised that, at high levels of congestion, HOV lanes can have a distinct impact on motorist behaviour.
-However, the reduction in single occupancy vehicle journeys ranges from between one per cent and 47 per cent.
-In instances where HOV lanes are successful in redistributing vehicles across a network corridor, travel times can be reduced by up to 34 per cent.

-- On arterial roads, the number and location of entries and exits will be important to the success of the HOV lane.
+- HOV lanes increase the efficiency of the transport network by increasing person throughput and vehicle speed while reducing total travel time and the number of vehicles travelling along relevant network corridors. - The reallocation of lane use encourages behavioural change; promoting ride-sharing and increased public transport patronage in response to the reduction in general purpose vehicle lane capacity. - It is broadly recognised that, at high levels of congestion, HOV lanes can have a distinct impact on motorist behaviour.
+However, the reduction in single occupancy vehicle journeys ranges from between - one per cent and 47 per cent.
+In instances where HOV lanes are successful in redistributing vehicles across a network corridor, travel times can be reduced by up to 34 per cent. - On arterial roads, the number and location of entries and exits will be important to the success of the HOV lane.
 Too many entries and exits will significantly reduce the benefits of the HOV lane and rapidly increase construction and operational costs. - There is concern that HOV lanes on motorways can be counterproductive due to a lack of compliance and unnecessary lane changing.

-Bus corridors (priority lane) High occupancy vehicle lanes
+Bus corridors High occupancy (priority lane) vehicle lanes

-HOV Lanes Lower Capital Expenditure \$/km Lower Operational Expenditure Upper Capital Expenditure \$/km Upper Operational Expenditure Assumptions \$9000 \$1800 \$17,000 \$3400 See Appendix 1
+HOV Lanes Lower Capital Expenditure \$/km Lower Operational Expenditure Upper Capital Expenditure \$/km Upper Operational Expenditure Assumptions \$9,000 \$1,800 \$17,000 \$3,400 See Appendix 1 Costs as of May 2016 ' ' 7.7 \$17,000 7-7: See Appendix 1

 Location Northern Virginia, United States Name Henry G. Shirley Memorial Highway, between Washington, DC, and the Capital Beltway Timeframe Opened in 1973 as a HOV4+ lane.
 Still in operation today.
-Outputs Morning peak hour (6.30am to 9.30am).
+Outputs Morning peak hour (6:30am to 9:30am).
 In 2005, the average travel time in the HOV facility was 29 minutes, versus 64 minutes in the general traffic lanes.

-Source: Samuel, Peter.
-(2005).
+005).
 HOV lanes clogged with hybrids-complicate toll plan.
-Retrieved from http://tollroadsnews.com/news/hov-lanes-clogged-with-hybrids--complicate-toll-plan
+Retrieved from http://tollroadsnews.com/news/ -hybridscomplicate-toll-plan

-Location Trondheim, Norway Name Holtermanns Road / Elgester Street Timeframe Implemented 9 May 2001 Outputs Evaluation of effectiveness through ex-ante and ex-post data recorded: car occupancy increased from 1.33 persons per car to approximately 1.38 persons per car average travel time reduction of 35 seconds per vehicle • peak travel time reduction of max.
+Location Trondheim, Norway Name Holtermanns Road / Elgester Street Timeframe Implemented 9 May 2001 Outputs Evaluation of effectiveness through ex-ante and ex-post data recorded: • car occupancy increased from 1.33 persons per car to approximately 1.38 persons per car average travel time reduction of 35 seconds per vehicle peak travel time reduction of max.
 2 minutes.
-Source: Torbjorn Haugen 1.
+Source: Torbjorn Haugen .
 (2004).
 Evaluation of HOV-Lanes in Norway, SINEF Roads and Transport